Current Interns

 “Islam and the Latin American Diaspora: Exploring Cultural Connections“

 “My internship with the Rumi Forum gave me the space and support to explore a topic close to my heart and related to my area of interest.
-I built my research skills, connected with contacts from the Forum’s worldwide network, and produced academically informed writing in a professional environment.
-There are few opportunities to engage in research with this much autonomy in an internship.
-I will forever be grateful that the Rumi Forum allowed me to pursue my interests for a semester.”
+I built my research skills, connected with contacts from the Forum’s worldwide network, and produced semi-academic writing in a professional environment.
+There are few opportunities to engage in research with this much autonomy in an internship, and I will forever be grateful that the Rumi Forum allowed me to pursue my interests for a semester.”

 Fall 2023